NattiShakira/effective-testing-java/assignment01/palindrome/Documentation.md

 ## Mutation Coverage Results

-- `PalindromeOne` achieved a mutation coverage of 77%, with two conditional boundary mutants surviving.
+- `PalindromeOne` achieved a mutation coverage of 79%, with two conditional boundary mutants surviving.
 - `PalindromeTwo` achieved a mutation coverage of 73%, with several conditional boundary and logic negation mutants surviving.

 ### Analysis of Surviving Mutants

 ### PalindromeOne
-- The surviving mutants were related to conditional boundary logic.
-Tests covered boundary conditions, they are mutations that don't change the program's behavior.
+- **changed conditional boundary (Survived)**:It suggests that the test cases did not cover the scenario where x is outside the specified constraint range.
+It is nevertheless tested in testLowerBoundaryConstraint, testLowerBoundary, testUpperBoundary, testUpperBoundaryConstraint.

 ### PalindromeTwo
-- **Changed Conditional Boundary**:
-- **Replaced Integer Modulus with Multiplication**:
-- **Replaced Integer Addition with Subtraction (and vice versa)**:
+- **Replaced Integer Addition with Subtraction**:The additionCriticalForConstructingPalindrome test was designed to ensure that the logic for checking a palindrome, which inherently relies on correct addition for comparing the original number with its reverse, functions as intended.
+By asserting both true and false outcomes for specific inputs (1221 and 1231), this test directly challenges the integrity of addition operations within the palindrome checking method.By eliminating this mutation, the mutation coverage improved from 72% to 74%
+- **Replaced Integer Modulus with Multiplication**:The test method testThreeDigitPalindromeLogic directly contributed to the identification and resolution of this mutant.These scenarios were carefully chosen to include numbers that, through their structure and the arithmetic operations applied to them, would reveal any inaccuracies introduced by replacing division with multiplication.
+This advancement in testing led to an increase in mutation coverage from 74% to 77%.
+- **Replaced Double Subtraction with Addition (Survived)**: This mutation alters arithmetic operations, replacing subtraction with addition.
+Such a mutation might attempt to modify how indices or numerical values are calculated, potentially altering the flow or outcomes of logical conditions.